awsdocs/aws-iot-sitewise-user-guide/doc_source/formula-expressions.md

 # Using formula expressions<a name="formula-expressions"></a>

 With formula expressions, you can define the mathematical functions to transform and aggregate your raw industrial data to gain insights about your operation\.
-For more information about how to define properties that use formula expressions, see [Transforms](transforms.md) and [Metrics](metrics.md)\.
+For more information about how to define properties that use formula expressions, see [Transforming data \(transforms\)](transforms.md) and [Aggregating data from properties and other assets \(metrics\)](metrics.md)\.

 **Topics**
 + [Operators](#expression-operators)